scrapy/scrapy/docs/topics/request-queues.rst

       Pop a request from the queue.

       In case of a temporary problem, ``None`` is returned.
-Exceptions raised in this method wouldn't be handled and may lead to halt of the crawler.
+Exceptions raised in this method woudln't be handled and may lead to halt of the crawler.

       The helper function :func:`~scrapy.utils.reqser.request_from_dict` can
       be used to convert a deserialized dict back into a :class:`~scrapy.http.Request` object.

+   .. method:: peek(self) -> Optional[Request]

+      Returns the next object to be returned by :meth:`pop`, but without removing it from the queue.

+      Raises :exc:`NotImplementedError` if the underlying queue class does not implement a ``peek`` method, which is optional for queues.

+      In case of a temporary problem, ``None`` is returned.

    .. method:: close(self)